+CHEMISTRY12A (CHEMD012A.03) CRN21588 Fall 2024

-CHEMISTRY12A (CHEMD012A.62) CRN37911 Winter 2023 Instructor: Chad Miller E-mail: millerchad@fhda.edu
+Instructor: Chad Miller E-mail: millerchad@fhda.edu

-Copyright protection of instructor course materials: All materials developed and/or authored by this course instructor are protected by US copyright law and may not be extended to, sold to or distributed to any third parties including individuals who are not course-registered students, other individuals, companies, Web sites and content aggregators or any other party that has no valid or lawful right to possess such materials.
+NOTE: Copyright protection of instructor course materials: All materials developed and/or authored by this course instructor are protected by US copyright law and may not be distributed or sold to any third parties including individuals who are not course-registered students, other individuals, companies, Web sites and content aggregators or any other party that has no valid or lawful right to possess such materials.
 Any such legal distribution of materials requires in advance of distribution the written consent, including signature and date, of this instructor.